zhangjis/CMAPPER_rock/README.md

 The output of CMAPper includes planet thermal and structural profiles of the planet, as well as thermophysical quantities at pre-selected timesteps.
-The thermal and structural profiles are saved in the sub-directory `\results\profile\` with file names `structure_timestep.txt`, timestep being years into the simulation.
-Each column in the txt files represent mass, temperature, mantle melt fraction, radius, pressure, density and gravitational acceleration.
+The thermal and structural profiles are saved in the sub-directory `/results/profile/` with file names `structure_timestep.txt`, timestep being years into the simulation.
+Each column in the txt files represent

+column 1-5: radius, pressure, density, gravitational acceleration,temperature,

+column 6-10: thermal expansion coefficient, specific heat, convective heat flux, conductive heat flux, total heat flux

+column 11-13: mantle convective velocity, mantle magnetic Reynolds number,mantle viscosity, and mass.

+Note that the directory `/results` mentioned here and below will have an ending indicating what planet the txt files in the folder are for.
+For example, the directory for `/results` a planet with a mass of 3 Earth mass, core mass fraction of 0.326, evolving time of 12 Gyr, same level of radiogenic elements concentration to that of Earth, and equilibrium temperature of 255 K, the directory will be named `/results_Mpl3.0_CMF0.326_time12.0_Qrad1.0_1.0_1.0_1.0_Teq255.0`.

-In addition, planet thermal history is saved in `evolution.txt` in the sub-directory `\results`.
-Each column from left to right represents time, size of timestep, mass averaged mantle entropy, mass averaged mantle temperature, mass averaged core temperature,
+In addition, planet thermal history is saved in `evolution.txt` in the sub-directory `/results`.
+Each column from left to right represents

-surface temperature,
+column 1-5: time, time stepsize, mass averaged mantle temperature, mass averaged core temperature, surface temperature,

-temperature at the core mantle boundary, surface heat flux, heat fluxes at the core mantle boundary, conductive flux at the core mantle boundary.
+column 6-10: core mantle boundary temperature, central temperature,surface heat flux, core mantle boundary heat flux, conductive heat flux along core adiabat,

-radius of the planet,
-radius of the core,
-pressure level at the planet center, pressure level at the core mantle boundary, radius of the inner solid core,

-mass of the inner solid core,
+column 11-15: planet radius, core radius, central pressure, core mantle boundary pressure, inner core radius,

-the thickness of the dynamo source region in the magma ocean, mantle radiogenic heating, core radiogenic heating, conductive heat from the solid inner core to the liquid outer core,
+column 16-20: inner core mass, thickness of dynamo source region in magma ocean, mantle radiogenic heating, core radiogenic heating, inner core conductive heat flow,

-temperature at the planet center, thermal buoyancy flux in the liquid core, compositional buoyancy flux in the liquid core, magnetic dipole moment. temperature at the planet center.
+column 21-23: core thermal buoyancy flux, core compositional buouyancy flux, core magnetic dipole moment

 All saved quantities are in SI units.

-The code saves gif movies and png figures showing the thermal history of the planets in the sub-directory `\results\image\`.
+The code saves mp4 movies and png figures showing the thermal history of the planets in the sub-directories `/results/movie/` and `/results/image/` respectively.
 Additionally, we provide a tutorial in Jupyter notebook for visualization of saved text files.

-A Jupyter notebook "plot.ipynb" contains code to visualize saved txt files in the sub-directory `\results\profile\`
+A Jupyter notebook "plot.ipynb" contains code to visualize saved txt files in the sub-directory `/results/profile/` and `/results/evolution.txt`

 ## Configuring CMAPper
 ### Input parameters
 Main input parameters for the simulations include planet mass, initial central temperature, radiogenic heating relative to that of Earth's mantle and the lifetime of the planet to be simulated.
-These values can be set in `input_file.pyx`.
+Additionally there is also the option to change the value of planet equilibrium temperature, which is the average temperature a planet would have if it absorbed energy from the star and emitted it back out into space evenly.
+The default value is 255K.
+These values can be set in `input.txt`.

 Mantle viscosity has a strong influence over the dynamics and the cooling history of the mantle.
 The exact viscosity of mantle silicate, especially for